-All art courses except ART 311, History of Modern Art are considered "studio" courses and, therefore, meet twice as many hours per week as the number of credit hours.
+All art courses are considered "studio" courses and, therefore, meet twice as many hours per week as the number of credit hours.
 Course fees cover only some of the supplies and equipment for the studio classes.
 Students will be required to furnish some of their own supplies.